Marinated Tomato Salad

 • 10 ounces cherry tomatoes sliced in half lengthwise

-• 2 tablespoons red onion thinly sliced
+• 2 tablespoons red onion sliced thinly

 • 1 teaspoon dried oregano